 Are you experiencing supply chain issues that impact your ability to produce?

-- 42% report minimal issues, and only 5% report moderate issues.
+- 47% report minimal issues, and 5% report moderate issues.

 In terms of future staff planning (next 6-12 months), we are...

 To better understand overall future planning, companies were asked about their near-future staff planning, or how staffing would change over the next 6-12 months.
-Compared to last week, there have only been minor changes.
-Fewer companies are looking to maintain staff, and those that changed were split between reducing staff and adding staff.
+For the first time since the Pulse survey began, we are seeing significant changes in future staff planning, as more companies are looking to add staff instead of maintaining staff.
+This is a good sign for the industry.

-- 30% percent of executives report they are either looking to add staff, up from 14% last week.
+- 50 percent of executives report they are either looking to add staff, a huge improvement from 22% two weeks ago.

-- 20% percent did report that there will be at least some permanent or semi-permanent staff reductions, down from last week (29%).
+- 25% percent reported that there will be at least some permanent or semi-permanent staff reductions.

 How are you forecasting revenue through the end of 2020?

-- 67% of companies serving automotive are forecasting revenue through the end of 2020 at about 75%+ of the 2020 forecast, down from last week’s 72%.
+- 83% of companies serving automotive are forecasting revenue through the end of 2020 at about 75%+ of the 2020 forecast, an increase from two weeks ago.